PETA satirical browser games: Reception and impact

 PETA's games have received mainly negative opinions from video game journalists.
 Forbes contributor Erik Kain summarized the series in general as "a long parade of silly protests."
 He also considered PETA's failure to satirize well-known hunting games like Duck Hunt and Big Game Hunter as well as the general message that video games encourage real-life violence, to be illogical.

 Response to Mario Kills Tanooki has been negative, generally holding that it was under-researched.
 While PETA's protest focused on Mario wearing a raccoon dog's skin rather than harming them himself, Gaming Union stated that "from any gamers' perspective, it's clear to see that PETA have missed their mark on this one; Mario squishes hundreds of enemies in each of his games, but is never seen harming a tanuki."
 Kain called the game "ludicrous" given that gamers had long adored the Tanooki suit and would not be encouraged to kill real-life raccoon dogs.

 Jessica Conditt from Joystiq found the messages of Pokémon Black and Blue to be contradictory: "while it's terrible to punch, kick, cut or hit fictional animals with bats, it's perfectly acceptable to electrocute humans".
 Jason Schreier from Kotaku called it "ridiculous".
-Kotaku's Mike Fahey wrote a mostly negative piece about Pokémon Red, White, and Blue; he stated that despite its occasional humor, "mostly it just wanders about, beating its message into your brain with heavy hands."
+Kotakus Mike Fahey wrote a mostly negative piece about Pokémon Red, White, and Blue; he stated that despite its occasional humor, "mostly it just wanders about, beating its message into your brain with heavy hands."

 Not all critical response has been unfavorable.
 Fahey opined that New Super Chick Sisters "manages to be a rather capable little platformer despite its heavy-handed message."
 Nikole Zivalich of G4TV called Super Tofu Boy "actually a pretty good time waster" and, as she is a vegetarian, claimed to be "on Team Tofu."
 Overall, Mike Splechta from GameZone stated that "some are a little less flattering than others, but they do tend to get their point across."
 He also called Cage Fight "kickass", praising its gameplay and chiptune soundtrack, and encouraged readers to play it.

 In some cases, the creators of the original games have responded to PETA's parodies.
 In response to Super Tofu Boy, Super Meat Boy developer Team Meat added Tofu Boy as a playable character in a Super Meat Boy update.
 Majesco responded to Cooking Mama: Mama Kills Animals that the Mama character, while not a vegetarian herself, supports treating animals humanely and "would never put rat in [her] Ratatouille."
 Nintendo also released a statement in regards to Pokémon Black & Blue stating, "Nintendo and the Pokémon company take the inappropriate use of our products and intellectual property seriously."